sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/dev_prepare.md

 Using Mobaxtern to login AXera-Pi is a good idea for windows user.

-Complie libmaix example on AXera-Pi:
+Compile libmaix example on AXera-Pi:

 ![mobaxterm_compile_application](./assets/dev_prepare/mobaxterm_compile_application.jpg)